uncbiag/InverseConsistency/docs/source/medical_training.rst

 Training the Model
 ==================

 Once the data is preprocessed, we train a network to register it.
 In this example we are doing inter-subject brain registration, so we can just compile batches by sampling random pairs from the dataset.
-We can use the exact same network architecture from the previous tutorial, just setting dimension to 3.

 .. code-block:: python